Skip to content

 Batch Editing

-Custom fields cannot be used in batch updates.
+Custom fields cannot be updated on records in batch.

 Required Editing